-Astronomers with little to no experience tend to make between $52460 and $68680 while the more experienced ones make over $147900 per year.
+Astronomers with little to no experience tend to make between $57490 and $74300 while the more experienced ones can earn over $147710 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Astronomer is to move to a higher paying state like CA. Right now, the highest paying states for Astronomers are CA, HI, NM, CO and TX.
+One of the easiest ways to increase your salary as an Astronomer is to move to a higher paying state like HI.
+Right now, the highest paying states for Astronomers are HI, DC, CA, TX and AZ.

-3 other factors that can increase your salary as An Astronomer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Astronomer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Astronomers what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Astronomers what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.